-[auz] Navoiy, Qashqadaryo, and Buxoro regions; Samarkand region, middle and lower Zerafshan valley, a few in Katta-Kurgan town; small villages.
-700. Status: 8a (Moribund).
-Alternate Names: Central Asian Arabic, Jugari, Kashkadarya Arabic, Uzbeki Arabic Dialects: Reportedly similar to North Mesopotamian Spoken Arabic [ayp].
+[auz] Buxoro, Navoiy, and Qashqadaryo regions; Samarkand region, middle and lower Zerafshan valley, some in Katta-Kurgan town; small villages.
+700 (1992 G. Watson).
+Status: 8a (Moribund).
+Alternate Names: Central Asian Arabic, Jugari, Kashkadarya Arabic, Uzbeki Arabic.
+Dialects: Reportedly similar to North Mesopotamian Spoken Arabic [ayp].
 Sharp dialect differences between Bukhara and Kashkadarya regions.
 Bukhara is strongly influenced by Tajiki [tgk], Kashkadarya by Uzbek [uzn] and other Turkic languages.
 May be a mixed language.
 A member of macrolanguage Arabic [ara].
-Classification: Afro-Asiatic, Semitic, Central, South, Arabic Comments: Endogamous and do not mix with speakers of other languages.
+Classification: Afro-Asiatic, Semitic, Central, South, Arabic.
+Comments: Endogamous and do not mix with speakers of other languages.
 Muslim.

-[crh] Navoiy and Samarqand.
-150,000 in Uzbekistan (2006 A. Goriainov).
+[crh] Navoiy and Samarqand regions.
+150,000 (2006 A. Goriainov).
 Status: 5 (Developing).
-Alternate Names: Crimean Turkish Dialects: Central Crimean, Northern Crimean (Crimean Nogai, Steppe Crimean), Southern Crimean.
-Classification: Turkic, Southern Comments: In census counted with the Tatar [tat], but the languages are distinct.
+Alternate Names: Crimean Turkish, Qirim, Qirimtatar.
+Dialects: Northern Crimean (Crimean Nogai, Steppe Crimean), Central Crimean, Southern Crimean.
+Classification: Turkic, Southern.
+Comments: Non-indigenous.
+In census counted with the Tatar [tat], but the languages are distinct.
 Muslim.

-[uzn] East of the Amu Darya; south Aral Sea area.
-21,300,000 in Uzbekistan (2014 World Factbook).
-Population total all countries: 24,039,250.
+[uzn] Widespread; concentrated in east.
+22,200,000 (2015 World Factbook).
 Ethnic population: 22,900,000 (2014 World Factbook).
+Total users in all countries: 25,170,100.
 Status: 1 (National).
 Statutory national language (1995, Official Language Law (amended), 3561-XI, Article 1).
-Alternate Names: Özbek Dialects: Karluk (Qarlug), Kipchak (Kypchak), Oghuz.
+Autonym: O’zbek.
+Dialects: Karluk (Qarlug), Kipchak (Kypchak), Oghuz.
 Distinct from Southern Uzbek [uzs] of Afghanistan, Pakistan, and Turkey.
 Russian [rus] influences in grammar, use of loanwords, and script.
 Oghuz may be a dialect of Khorasani Turkish [kmz] in Turkey rather than Uzbek.
 A member of macrolanguage Uzbek [uzb].
-Classification: Turkic, Eastern Comments: About a third urbanized.
+Classification: Turkic, Eastern.
+Comments: About a third urbanized.
 Much Persian influence in language and culture.
 Patrilineal.
-Sart is an obsolete name for sedentary Uzbek, possibly those who are ethnically Tajik.
-Muslim (Hanafi Sunni).
+Sart is a pejorative name which had been used by the occupying Russians and by the Kazakhs (Allworth 1990).
+Muslim.